Living Room | 3:02 PM

 Adrian set the phone down.
 Pressed the heels of his palms against his eyes.

-One more day, and he'd be back in the field, back in the operational clarity of something with a mission briefing and defined objectives and enemies he could identify by looking at them.
+One more day.
+Just one more day, and he'd be back in the field, back in the operational clarity of something with a mission briefing and defined objectives and enemies he could identify by looking at them.

 Away from this house.
-Away from the fire and the vodka and the soup made with geometric precision and the woman who taught Yuki to redirect a knife strike with the infinite patience of someone who had decided to care whether Yuki survived and was not going to acknowledge that she'd decided it.
+Away from the fire and the vodka and the soup made with geometric precision.
+Away from the woman who taught Yuki to redirect a knife strike with the infinite patience of someone who had decided to care whether Yuki survived and was not going to acknowledge that she'd decided it.

 What if you're right, some part of him said.
 What if you've been sleeping three doors down from—

 Somewhere downstairs, the fireplace crackled.
 Yuki's breathing, probably, soft and even from the makeshift bed by the fire.
-The house settling around them in the dark.
+The house settling around them in the dark, the snow pressing against the windows, the world moving on.

 Cold to the touch, Elias had said.